dasaqui/amphora-challenge/README.md

 ## Usage

 After cloning the git repository the code is almost ready to run.
 To change the training data set you can add files to the 'data/00_data_ingestion/' folder, also to make new predictions you can add files in the 'data/00_data_to_predict/' folder.

+The first run can be slow because it is generating all the intermediate files.

+The commands may fail the first execution with an error "No rule to make target 'data/01_preprocessed_data/*gz'" this is because some intermediate files are being created, running the command again will correct the error because the intermediate files now has been created.

 ### model training and/or evaluation